 IMG Rotation Opportunities

-We offer exceptional observership and hands-on clinical experiences for international medical graduates.
+We offer exceptional hands-on clinical experiences for international medical students and graduates.
 All available rotations have been carefully developed by Dr. Samir Desai and the physician preceptor with one goal in mind: to create an outstanding learning experience for you under the supervision of a dedicated physician mentor.

 Dr. Desai has taken great care to hand pick physician mentors who are dedicated to excellence in patient care and teaching.
 Our physician mentors are committed to helping you achieve your professional goals in medicine.

 Why Choose Our Rotations?